J-Dunny/tic-tac-toe/README.md

 !["reset board"](https://media.giphy.com/media/QW5t4x5SLbe6p2PUZz/giphy.gif)
 ## Future Features:

-* On hover the icons will be faintly be displayed in the box before clicking.
+* On hover the icons will be faintly displayed in the box before clicking.
 * An animation will be added for a fiery or icy win!

 ## Contributors: